PopicLab/insilicoSV/README.md

 ### Example 3 - Editing reference with input SVs
 To edit an input reference file with a known set of SVs the user can provide a VCF file containing the SVs in the yaml of format shown above.
 The events in the VCF must be non-overlapping.
-Supported variant types for this use case currently include DEL, DUP, INV, INS, dDUP, INV_dDUP, and TRA.
+All predefined variant types are supported for this use case
+(e.g., including DEL, DUP, INV, INS, dDUP, INV_dDUP, TRA, and SNP).
 For insertions, events may be specified with the insertion sequence given in an INFO field called `INSSEQ` (provided a matching header line is included as well).
+All VCF records are expected to include an info field `SVTYPE` to record event type.
 The commandline call to perform this reference edit is the same as the previous simulate.py call given above:
 ```yaml
 # YAML config file
 SVs: